ermanergoz/codeblocks-dracula-theme/README.md

-# Intellij Darcula theme for CodeBlocks
+# Intellij Dracula theme for CodeBlocks
 This is a custom dark theme for CodeBlocks

 ![screenshot](https://github.com/ermanergoz/codeblocksTheme/blob/master/Capture.JPG?raw=true)